grikell/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-The uncompressed dataset is loaded into a dataframe
+The compressed dataset is loaded into a dataframe for processing

 ```r